liamwalsh1980/Milestone-Project-4/README.md

     - Buy products as a guest
     - Book a service as a guest
     - Receive an email confirmation for all purchases made
-    - Receive an email confirmation for a service booked ?
+    - Obtain an order number or booking number straight away once a product is purchased or a service is booked
     - Register an Account using a username and secure password (optional)

 ### Registered Users